-- 1. record the details of the allegations in Compass, student file; and - 2. inform the Principal.
+- 1. record the details of the allegations in the student file on uEducateUs; and - 2. inform the principal, classroom teacher and the school chaplain.

 The Principal is responsible for investigating allegations of bullying in a timely and sensitive manner.
 To appropriately investigate an allegation of bullying, the Principal may: